5 Fire Safety Regulations Every Business in Oxfordshire Needs to Know

 5. Staff Training & Fire Drills are Mandatory

-You are legally required to train employees on fire procedures — including how to evacuate, use extinguishers, and respond to alarms.
+You are legally required to train employees on fire procedures.
+This training should include how to evacuate, use extinguishers, and respond to alarms.

-• Run fire drills at least once a year
+Conducting fire drills at least once a year.

 We can also assist with fire marshal training or help review your evacuation protocols.